mrpowers-io/spark-style-guide/README.md

 ### Automated Code Formatting Tools

 [Scalafmt](http://scalameta.org/scalafmt/) and [scalariform](https://github.com/scala-ide/scalariform) are automated code formatting tools.  scalariform's default settings format code similar to the Databricks scala-style-guide and is a good place to start.
+The [sbt-scalariform](https://github.com/sbt/sbt-scalariform) plugin automatically reformats code upon compile and is the best way to keep code formatted consistely without thinking.

 ## <a name='variables'>Variables</a>